Meet Breast Cancer Now’s senior leadership team

 Director of Research — Dr Simon Vincent

-Simon has over 17 years’ experience in research management.
+Simon is a science administrator with over 16 years' experience of grant management with major UK medical research charities.
 He has a PhD in Genetics from Nottingham, and post-doctoral experience gained at the Imperial Cancer Research Fund laboratories in London.
-He worked in a number of areas in Cancer Research UK, including looking after the charity’s fellowship funding.
+In 2000 he joined the Cancer Research Campaign and lived through the merger with the ICRF to form Cancer Research UK.
+He worked in a number of areas in Cancer Research UK, including leading the team that looked after the charity's fellowship funding.